 As part of the residency, Charlie will be offering Open Practice sessions in a virtual space to practice dancing.
 Charlie and participants will make experiments with online encounters that will be accessed during the residency while in Nottingham and Yorkshire, morphing one place into the other.

-As part of Charlie’s remote residency, he has been creating a series of videos that explore some of the themes of his research.
+As part of Charlie’s remote residency back in December and January last year, he has been creating a series of videos that explore some of the themes of his research.
 The videos are chronologically arranged to show each day of Charlie’s remote residency so far.